Ian Peacock: Broadcasting career

 At BBC Radio Cambridgeshire, Peacock produced and presented a weekly arts programme and made features for news programmes.

 While at BBC Radio Cambridgeshire, he produced John Peel.
 He also reported for BBC Radio 4 programmes such as PM, Kaleidoscope (UK radio series),You and Yours and Today (BBC Radio 4).
 His first Today Programme feature was about the rise of the Sloane Ranger.
 He then became a reporter on The AM Alternative presented by Johnnie Walker on BBC Radio 5.

 In the early 1990s, he produced documentaries for BBC Radio 1, such as Pinkpop, which was the BBC's first ever programme about gay pop music, presented by Laurie Pike.
 While making programmes for Radio 1, he interviewed Take That, Mark Wahlberg and East 17.

 Peacock went on to report on Radio 4 programmes such as The Afternoon Shift with Laurie Taylor, Front Row, Word of Mouth, Home Truths, All in the Mind and Loose Ends.

 Ian Peacock has presented numerous documentaries and series for BBC Radio 4, such as Revenge, Memories Are Made of This, Every Breath You Take, Think About It, Tales of Cats and Comets, Tripping The Light Fantastic, The Art of Indecision, The Secret Life of Phone Numbers, Lady Curzon and a Pineapple, From Arial To Wide Latin, Creative Genius, It Was A Dark And Stormy Night, Remembrance of Smells Past, Tempus Fugit, Cache in Pocket, We Were Here – How To Make Your Own Time Capsule, In Search of Originality and the first ever radio feature about Nothing.

 He has interviewed many prominent personalities such as Tony Blair, Barbara Cartland, Stephen Hawking, Bob Hope, Spike Milligan, Oliver Reed, Seamus Heaney, JK Galbraith and Robbie Williams, and has reported from Paris, Athens, Kathmandu, Luxor, New York City and Los Angeles.

 Peacock has also reported for BBC Television, recorded adverts for Saatchi and Saatchi and presented voiceovers for the BBC and corporate clients.

 From 1998 to 2014, Peacock taught at the BBC Academy.
 He was lead trainer on courses such as Writing for Radio, Managing your Presenter and Advanced Features.
 He also carried out voice training for presenters.

 As a media trainer, his clients have included Chatham House, Jordans (company), the Home Office, Bournemouth University and the Thai Ministry of Foreign Affairs.

-He has taught at the University of Cambridge, the University of Westminster and the University of Brighton where he was a Visiting Lecturer in Broadcast Media.
+Peacock has taught at the University of Cambridge, the University of Westminster and the University of Brighton where he was a Visiting Lecturer in Broadcast Media.
 He has also chaired events at the BBC, Design Museum and the Onassis Cultural Center in Athens.

 He has written for various national publications, ranging from Men's Health to The Times.